alanyongy/tft-matchup-predictor/README.md

 >
 > No need for reversal in this case, as the anchor is left of the name — the letters are detected left to right.
 > ![](Writeup/CurrentOpponentExample.png)
 > *The font for this text is different from the sidebar, and is the main motivation behind implementing OCR.
-If this were not the case, a simple snapshot of each player name in the sidebar on initialization, followed with image matching those snapshots in this location would suffice in matching the current opponent to their location on the sidebar.*
+If this were not the case, a well-positioned snapshot of each player name in the sidebar on initialization, followed with image matching such snapshots in this location would suffice in matching the current opponent to their location on the sidebar.*
 >
 > These names are then recorded in a list of recently faced opponents.
 >![](Writeup/OpponentHistory.png)